-Ind As 115 establishes a five-step model to account for revenue arising from contracts customers.
-Under Ind AS 115, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled to in exchange transferring goods or services to a customer.
+Ind As establishes 115 five-step model to account for revenue arising from with customers. contracts Under Ind AS 115, revenue is recognised at an reflects that consideration to which an entity expects to be entitled to in exchange transferring goods or services to a customer.

 An entity shall recognise the amount of allocated transaction price as revenue once a performance obligation is satisfied.
-Transaction price which can be fixed or variable amount is determined based on the terms of contract and entity's customary practice.
+Transaction price which can be fixed or variable amount is determined based on the terms of contract and entity"s customary practice.